2-year Full-time programme in Cognitive Science

 Admission to the program

 COGJET scores and personal interview.
 Applicants with valid JAM/GATE/CSIR/JRF/NET scores (where applicable) would be waived from COGJET.
 In addition, applicants from Centrally Funded Technological Institutes with a minimum CGPA of 8.0 and those with an MBBS degree from recognized institutions and universities are exempted from the COGJET/GATE/JAM/CSIR/JRF/NET requirement.
 This will be subject to revision as decided by the academic section of IIT Delhi and will be as per rules.
-See 2020 MSc admissions for details on applying.
+See details for the 2021 MSc admissions .

 Eligibility for the program